 I must admit, I was a little nervous about baking something liqourice flavoured, I mean, I love liqourice but in a cake?
 Hmmmmm.
 I’d never tried Liquorice Cupcakes before this but there’s a first time for everything, so here they are.

-So we have 4 layers to these little babies;
+So we have 4 layers to these baby licorice cakes;

 - Perfect little anise and vanilla flavoured cupcake